TheNoatorious/marble-game/README.md

 ## Gameplay Overview

-You control a marble that must navigate through a series of challenging obstacles to reach the finish line.
+You control a marble that must navigate through a series of obstacles to reach the finish line.
 The level is constantly changing, ensuring that each run is unique!

 ### Key Mechanics: